bradleyboyuyang/ML-HFT/README.md

 # HFT-ML-Strategy

 In this project, we provide a framework/pipline for high frequency trading using machine/deep learning techniques.
-More advanced feature engineering (with depth trade and quote data) and models (CNN, LSTM, LightGBM, Attention, AE, TabNet, GNN, or pre-trained models) can be applied in this framework.
+More advanced feature engineering (with depth trade and quote data) and models (such as pre-trained models) can be applied in this framework.

 ### Target
 - Extract trading signals from multi-level orderbook data